yjoonjang/PreRanker/README.md

-<h1 align="center">Preranker: reranking tools beforehand</h1>
+<h1 align="center">Pre:Ranker: reranking tools beforehand</h1>

 ## News
 - 2025.04.09: [🤗 preranker-v1](https://huggingface.co/yjoonjang/preranker-v1), [MTEB-ToolRetrieval](https://github.com/yjoonjang/preranker?tab=readme-ov-file#MTEB-ToolRet) released!

-## About Preranker
+## About Pre:Ranker
 So many tools and functions to use?
-Try **Preranker** ! <br>
+Try **Pre:Ranker** ! <br>
-**Preranker** is designed to optimize the function calling process of modern LLMs by narrowing down the corpus of available tools based on a given query.
+**Pre:Ranker** is designed to optimize the function calling process of modern LLMs by narrowing down the corpus of available tools based on a given query.

 ## Installation
 ```bash